LeoRivera-Cside/ubuntu_handbook/ubuntu_commands.md

 # Ubuntu Command Handbook

+## Definitions
+ - User, when relating to linux file permissions, is the owner of the file.
+Usually the creator of said file, but ownership can change.
+ - Groups, when relating to lnux file permissions, consists of several users in a system.
+Several groups can be created and their users managed.
+ - Other, when relating to linux file permissions, can be considered as another group for anyone with access to the system.
+ - Read, when relating to linux file permissions, means a user view or copy file or directory contents.
+ - Write, when relating to linux file permissions, means a user can modify files or add/delete files into a directory (this needs execute permission as well).
+ -Execute, when relating to linux file permissions, means a user can run a file or enter a directory.

 ## Key Considerations
 - File and Directory names are case sensitive
 - Current directory can be is represented as (.) when selecting a Directory.